-Lindsay, a Democrat, was the representative for New York's 2nd congressional district from 1907 to 1913.
+Lindsay was the representative for New York’s 2nd congressional district and was a Democrat.
+He served from 1907 to 1913.

 From Dec 1901 to Mar 1913, Lindsay missed 815 of 1,179 roll call votes, which is 69.1%.
 This is much worse than the median of 28.1% among the lifetime records of representatives serving in Mar 1913.
 The chart below reports missed votes over time.